 Selly Thiam is a journalist and oral historian whose work has appeared on NPR, PBS and in the New York Times.
-She was a producer for the Storycorps Oral History Project, PBS’ Learning Matters and a Carnegie Fellow at the ABC News Investigative Unit.
+She was a producer for the StoryCorps Oral History Project, PBS’ Learning Matters and a Carnegie Fellow at the ABC News Investigative Unit.
 She is the founder and Executive Director of None on Record, the premier African LGBT digital media organization.

 Nicholas Menzies is an Australian lawyer working on justice reform at the World Bank.
 Nick has worked on social justice issues, including indigenous rights, access to health, land and natural resources governance and sexual orientation and gender identity, in Australia, South East Asia, the Pacific, Africa and South Eastern Europe.
 He currently lives with his husband in Washington DC.

-Petra Boynton is a Social Psychologists specializing in sex and relationships wellbeing.
-For the past thirteen years she has been working in the area of International Healthcare Research with a particular focus on enabling communities and practitioners to find, critique, synthesise and apply evidence to suit their diverse needs.
-Petra runs the Research Companion project aimed at creating and sharing free and low cost tools for use in social and healthcare research and development work.
+Petra Boynton is a Social Psychologists specializing in sex and relationships well-being.
+For the past thirteen years, she has been working in the area of International Healthcare Research with a particular focus on enabling communities and practitioners to find, critique, synthesise and apply evidence to suit their diverse needs.
+Petra runs the Research Companion project aimed at creating and sharing free and low-cost tools for use in social and healthcare research and development work.

 Ross Murray is the Director of Programs, focusing on global and the US South.
 The GLAAD Global Voices program aims to build support for LGBT equality across the globe by sharing culture-changing stories of LGBT people and families in national and international media.
 The GLAAD Southern Stories initiative tells the stories of LGBT people and their allies in the South to create that cultural shift.

 Ross has secured national media interest in stories that bring examples of LGBT equality across diverse communities in America.
-He specializes in relationship between religion and LGBT people.
+He specializes in the relationship between religion and LGBT people.
 He has written and appeared on numerous media outlets, including CNN, Al Jazeera, the Washington Post, Huffington Post, and Religion News Service.

-Ross works with individuals and organizations who are bringing LGBT equality to their own environments through their advocacy or there mere presence.
+Ross works with individuals and organizations who are bringing LGBT equality to their own environments through their advocacy or their mere presence.
 He helps them craft a media strategy and prepares to be able to tell that story effectively, and in a way that calls others to action.
 In 2014, he was named one of Mashable’s “10 LGBT-Rights Activists to Follow on Twitter.”